fape/bullet-time-scripts/README.md

 * [jhead](http://www.sentex.net/~mwandel/jhead)
 * [gphoto2](http://www.gphoto.org)

-### To install gphoto2, libghpoto2 and jhead from source on Ubuntu or Linux Mint or Debian the provided install script.
+#### To install gphoto2, libghpoto2 and jhead from source on Ubuntu or Linux Mint or Debian use the provided install script.